History of Romania: Constantinian reconquest of Dacia

-Victohali, Taifals, and Thervingians are tribes mentioned for inhabiting Dacia in 350, after the Romans left.
+Victohali, Taifals, and Thervingians are tribes mentioned inhabiting Dacia in 350, after the Romans left.
 Archeological evidence suggests that Gepids were disputing Transylvania with Taifals and Tervingians.
-Taifals, once independent from Gothia became federati of the Romans, from whom they obtained the right to settle Oltenia.
+Taifals, once independent from Gothia, became federati of the Romans, from whom they obtained the right to settle Oltenia.

 In 376 the region was conquered by Huns, who kept it until the death of Attila in 453.
 The Gepid tribe, ruled by Ardaric, used it as their base, until in 566 it was destroyed by Lombards.
 Lombards abandoned the country and the Avars (second half of the 6th century) dominated the region for 230 years, until their kingdom was destroyed by Charlemagne in 791.
 At the same time, Slavic people arrived.

 The Hellenic chronicle could possibly qualify to the first testimony of Romanians in Pannonia and Eastern Europe during the time of Attila, implying that the formation of Proto-Romanian (or Common Romanian) from Vulgar Latin started in the 5th century.
-The poem Nibelungenlied from the early 1200s mentions one "duke Ramunc of Wallachia" in the retinue of Attila the Hun.
 The words "torna, torna fratre" (return, return brother) recorded in connection with a Roman campaign across the Balkan Mountains by Theophylact Simocatta and Theophanes the Confessor evidence the development of a Romance language in the late 6th century.
 The words were shouted "in native parlance" by a local soldier in 587 or 588.
 The 11th-century Persian writer, Gardizi, wrote about a Christian people "from the Roman Empire" called N.n.d.r, inhabiting the lands along the Danube.
 He describes them as "more numerous than the Hungarians, but weaker".
 Historian Adolf Armbruster identified this people as the Romanians.
 Hungarian historiography identifies this people as the Bulgarians.